-Change the permission for a group or user by clicking their current permission level and choosing the desired permission.
-You cannot change the Admin group’s ability to manage the Space:
+Change the access level for a group or user by clicking their current access level and choosing the desired access level.
+You cannot change the ability of Looker admins to manage the Space:

-Remove the permission from a group or user by clicking the X beside the name.
+Remove the access level from a group or user by clicking the X beside the name.

-Add one or more groups or users, by clicking the “Add group or user” field, choosing a group or user, then selecting the desired permission level:
+Add one or more groups or users, by clicking the "Add group or user" field, choosing a group or user, then selecting the desired access level:

 Creating a Space

 You can create a new Space within the Shared Space or your personal Space.

 To create a new Space, first navigate to the Space that you want to contain it.
 In other words, if you want a new Space within the Shared Space, first navigate to that Space.
 Or, if you want a new Space inside the "Marketing" Space, make sure you're in "Marketing".

 - Click the New button in the upper right.